LeeMorinUCF/QMB3311S22/demo_12_PP_Ch_10_Read_Write/README.md

 Notice that the first line is a description: it is a record of the number of fur pelts harvested in a region of Canada over a period of several years during the 1800's.
-The next two are preceeded by a ```#``` character and the data begin on the fourth line.
+The next two are preceded by a ```#``` character and the data begin on the fourth line.
-The following code block reads in the data and skips over the description in the header.
-The following script calculates the total number of fur pelts.
+The following code block reads in the data, skips over the description in the header, and calculates the total number of fur pelts.

 ```python
 with open('hopedale.txt', 'r') as hopedale_file: